jarvisyjw/TrajectoryAlignment/README.md

 ## Running the Program

 The program expects two trajectory files as input: a ground truth trajectory and an estimated trajectory.
-Each file should contain poses in the following format:
+Each file should contain poses in the following format, consistent with TUM format:

 ```
 timestamp tx ty tz qx qy qz qw